 Slippery Elm is obtained from the bark of a tree native to North America.
 Slippery Elm is rich in

-fiber that becomes gel-like when wet.
-This “natural bandage” helps reduce irritation of mucous
+mucilage, a soluble fiber that becomes gel-like when wet.
+This “natural bandage” helps coat/soothe the mucosal membrane.

 Linolenic Acid (Omega-3) are essential fatty acids and must be obtained from the diet in order for

-There must be a balance between the omega-3s and the omega-6s for a proper but not excessive
+There must be a balance between the omega-3s and omega-6s for a proper but not excessive

-balance between the omega-3s and the omega-6s for a proper but not excessive inflammatory response.
+balance between omega-3s and omega-6s for a proper but not excessive inflammatory response.

 Thiamine (Vitamin B1), plays a vital role in carbohydrate metabolism and nerve transmission.
 The